Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 - Keep the person under observation.
 Ensure they do not harm themselves or others.

-- Sedation for Agitation: Sedative medications may be administered to calm severe agitation and panic attacks.
+- Sedation for Agitation: Sedative medications are administered to calm severe agitation and panic attacks.

-- Supportive Care: Hydration, electrolyte balance, and monitoring of respiratory function are crucial.
-In severe cases, intensive care may be required to manage complications.
+- Supportive Care: Hydration, electrolyte balance, and monitoring of respiratory function are important.
+In severe cases, intensive care is required to manage complications.

 - Psychiatric Care: Once the immediate physical symptoms are managed, psychiatric evaluation and care are necessary to address any lingering psychological effects and prevent future episodes.